newtonepv/gpbus_api/README.md

 </p>

 ## Description
-This is an getaway api for the two mobile apps in the repository [gpbus mobile](https://github.com/newtonepv/gpbus_mobile).
+This is an gateway api for the two mobile apps in the repository [gpbus mobile](https://github.com/newtonepv/gpbus_mobile).
-This api intermediates the communication between those apps and the GPBus postgreSQL database.
+This api intermediates the communication between these apps and the GPBus postgreSQL database.

 <hr>